Last updated on 7th December 2020.

 Absolutely all visitors must check-in and out of the centre to help us with our track and trace procedure, therefore even if you haven’t climbed, please check in at the café counter.
 A modest takeaway style menu of salads, sandwiches, soups, cakes and hot and cold drinks are available to buy and eat at our tables.
 Please see our website for further details.
 Most food is prepacked in compostable and recyclable packaging, and some hot food is also available.
 Please do not consume your own food and drink in the café, and picnics should not be eaten in the climbing areas.
 Staff clear and clean the café tables on your departure.

 Closing time for the café is currently 6pm by law.
 Takeaway hot and cold drinks and snacks are available from reception.

 We will not be able to fill your water bottles.
 Please think ahead and fill yours at home.
 We will sell bottled and canned drinks both from reception and in the cafe, and hot drinks in the café.

 There is no evidence that chalk enables transmission of viruses, and there is limited evidence to show that viruses do not survive long in chalk.
 Chalk balls and liquid chalk are both acceptable and available to purchase at reception.
-Always wash your hands after climbing.
+Always wash your hands before and after climbing.